 In 2004, several exciting events were occurring in Wisconsin.
 Among the most significant:

-- The Packers won the NFC North with Brett Favre at quarterback.
+The Packers won the NFC North with Brett Favre at quarterback.

-- Jim Doyle, a Democrat, was in his second year as governor.
+Jim Doyle, a Democrat, was in his second year as governor.

-- The sixteen Wisconsin Technical Colleges cooperatively joined in the formation of Districts Mutual Insurance.
+The sixteen Wisconsin Technical Colleges cooperatively joined in the formation of Districts Mutual Insurance.
 (DMI)

 Several commercial marketplace conditions were driving the creation of DMI:

-- Anticipated rate increases had serious budget repercussions creating financial challenges for the Colleges.
+Anticipated rate increases had serious budget repercussions creating financial challenges for the Colleges.

-- Underwriting guidelines were restrictive.
+Underwriting guidelines were restrictive.

-- Coverage limits decreased.
+Coverage limits decreased.

-- Deductibles increased to unacceptable levels.
+Deductibles increased to unacceptable levels.

 Market availability declined.

-On July 1, 2004, DMI began operation with a commitment that no College would pay more in insurance premium than what was paid the previous year.
-DMI held costs in year one to pre-DMI levels, and the initial goal to start up with a 0% budget increase was achieved.
+On July 1, 2004, DMI began operation with a commitment that no College would pay more in insurance premiums than what was paid the previous year.
+DMI held costs in year one to pre-DMI levels, and the initial goal to start up with a 0% premium increase was achieved.
 At this premium level, the DMI budget met all its financial obligations including funding to mandated reserve levels, paying claims, providing insurance services, and accumulating working capital for operations.
 Subsequent performance confirmed that year one was not an anomaly.
 In fact, for the first five years of DMI operation, cost containment was accomplished even though risk exposure increased in areas including payroll, property values, student and faculty FTE.

 Since the 7/1/04 startup, manuscript insurance policies have been issued to the Colleges extending consistent coverage limits, sub-limits, and deductible levels.
 In addition, claims reporting was standardized.
-Defense Counsel was engaged with negotiated rates applicable to all Member Colleges.
+Defense Counsel was engaged with negotiated rates applicable to all Member Colleges’ claim defense.
 Numerous coverage enhancements were included along with higher coverage limits than available prior to DMI.
 The formation of DMI also eliminated numerous coverage gaps.
 A “best practice” approach was adopted to address common risk management matters.

 The previous method the Colleges used for acquiring insurance via a bid process was time-consuming and duplicative.
-The creation of DMI eliminated a large investment of college time, duplication and created a significantly streamlined process.
+The creation of DMI eliminated a large investment of college time, duplication, and created a significantly streamlined process.